I landed my dream job at age 23, but I didn’t fully realize then what it meant to bloom where you are planted.

 Reserved and comfortable-behind-the-scenes, I was thrilled to be offered an administrative role in my church.

 However, landing a dream job doesn’t mean every day is filled with sunshine and bunnies.
-As many fulfilling days as I’ve, there have been days of boredom, frustration or pain.
+As many fulfilling days as I’ve had, there have been days of boredom, frustration or pain.

-The last year has been the hardest so far.
+The last year had been the hardest so far.

 I was soooo ready for something new.